 Working with Large Data

-When a response exceeds this limit, you will receive an error payload similar to this:
+When a response exceeds the limit, internally, you will receive an error payload similar to this:

 {